 Pensions & Tax

 Your pension contributions are not taxed and you will only pay tax on your pension once it comes into payment.
-However there are tax limits on how much pension you can build up in a year (Annual Allowance) and over your life (Lifetime Allowance).
+However there are tax limits on how much pension you can build up in a year (Annual Allowance) and how much tax-free cash you can take (Lump Sum Allowance and Death Benefit Allowance).

 Annual Allowance